Villa Beau-Site

-Villa Beau-Site or Maison Nelissen (Nelissen House) is an Art Nouveau building in the municipality of Forest in Brussels, Belgium.

-It was built in 1905 as the private residence of Dutch-born architect Arthur Nelissen and his wife, soon after their wedding.
-It was classified as a protected heritage site in 2006.
+The Villa Beau-Site, also known as the Nelissen House (Maison Nelissen; Huis Nelissen), is a historic town house in Brussels, Belgium.
+It was built in 1905, in Art Nouveau style, as the private residence of Dutch-born architect Arthur Nelissen and his wife, soon after their wedding.
+It was classified as a protected monument in 2006.
+It is located at 5, avenue du Mont Kemmel/Kemmelberglaan in the municipality of Forest.